-One year ago I was drawn into the world of competitive Pokemon.
-It’s an incredible deep game that requires quite an effort to master.
-First you have to memorize a huge amount of information: Which type of attack is most effective against which type of Pokemon?
-What are the base stats of the different Pokemon and how do they get affected by training and breeding?
+One year ago, I was drawn into the world of competitive Pokemon.
+It’s an incredibly deep game that requires quite an effort to master.
+First, you have to memorise a vast amount of information: Which type of attack is most effective against which type of Pokemon?
+What are the base stats of the different Pokemon, and how do they get affected by training and breeding?
 What attacks are mostly used on Charizard?
-Fortunately there are excellent ressources available for helping out with this part of the game.
+Fortunately, there are excellent resources available for helping out with this part of the game.

-The more interesting aspect however is figuring out how to play optimally, knowing all of these intricate details already.
+The more exciting aspect, however, is figuring out how to play optimally, knowing all of these intricate details already.
 There is also advice for this out there, but often it’s mainly things like: “Just practice a lot!” or “Try to learn from your mistakes!”

 How to play optimally?

-We will see that it is quite easy to describe how to play optimal, but very difficult to actually do it, if you have no access to nearly infinite computing power.
-Since the problem of solving Pokemon battling has optimal substructure, you actually just need this little formula, called Bellman equation:
+Under these assumptions, it is quite easy to describe how to play optimal, but very difficult to actually do it, if you have no access to nearly infinite computing power.
+Since the problem of solving this simplified version of Pokemon battling has optimal substructure, you actually just need this little formula, called Bellman equation:

-In regard to Pokemon battles the variables and functions in this equation can be described in the following way:
+Concerning Pokemon battles, the variables and functions in this equation can be described in the following way:

 x is the current state of the battle.
 What Pokemon are currently on the field?
 What Pokemon have already fainted?
 Is Stealth Rock set?